javascript-utilities/iterator-cascade-callbacks/README.md

 This repository may not be feature complete and/or fully functional, Pull Requests that add features or fix bugs are certainly welcomed.

+Experimental features of TypeScript are utilized by this project, namely `experimentalDecorators`, which enable type hints for static methods and properties.
+If errors are experienced during build/transpiling please check that the version of TypeScript matches the version defined within the [`package-lock.json`][file__package_lock_json] file.

 ______